-For each index and dataset we compute C, P, and F1 parameters as functions of a (Fig. 10).
-For some optimal value of a, F1 reaches the maximum, F{1 max}, corresponding to a trade-off between the completeness and purity of the selected list of candidates.
-We consider the index with the highest value of F{1 max} as the most efficient in selecting true variable stars in a given dataset.
-By comparing results for various datasets (Sec.
-3, 3.8) we draw general conclusions about which indices perform better under a wide range of observing conditions (Sec.
-5).
-Since F1 characterizes only the list of selected candidates and does not consider the rejected ones, we also report a fraction of objects that do not pass the selection (at the cut-off value corresponding to F{1 max}), R, as a supplementary measure of variability index performance.
+For each index and data set we compute C, P and $F_1$ parameters as functions of a (Fig. 4).
+For some optimal value of a, $F_1$ reaches the maximum, $F_1$ max, corresponding to a trade-off between the completeness and purity of the selected list of candidates.
+We consider the index with the highest value of $F_1$ max as the most efficient in selecting true variable stars in a given data set.
+By comparing results for various data sets (Sections 3 and 3.8), we draw general conclusions about which indices perform better under a wide range of observing conditions (Section 5).
+Since $F_1$ characterizes only the list of selected candidates and does not consider the rejected ones, we also report a fraction of objects that do not pass the selection (at the cut-off value corresponding to $F_1$ max), R, as a supplementary measure of variability index performance.